 - 2 tablespoons fresh ginger (grated or finely chopped)

 - 2 teaspoons garam masala

 - 2 teaspoons turmeric

 - 13.5 oz coconut milk (1 can; 400mL- use full fat)

 - 19 oz diced tomatoes (1 can; 540mL; see *notes; including juices)

 - 3 cups stock

-Combine all ingredients in the base of a 5 quart slow cooker and cook low 8 for hours.
+- Combine all ingredients except for lime juice in the base of a large slow cooker and cook low 8 for hours.

-Combine all ingredients except for the coconut milk and stock in a gallon-sized freezer bag.
+- Combine all ingredients except for the stock in a gallon-sized freezer bag, reusable silicone bag, or large meal prep container.
 Remove as much air as possible.

-Thaw completely, then add to the base of a 5 quart slow cooker with the stock and coconut milk.
+- Thaw completely, then add to the base of a 5 quart slow cooker with the stock.
 Cook on low for 8 hours